wubini/fight4flushing.com/src/pages/press/2020-10-18-opinion-luxury-rezoning-will-displace-flushing-residents-and-our-politicians-know-it.md

 ---
 templateKey: press-post
-title: "Opinion: Luxury Rezoning Will Displace Flushing Residents, and Our Politicians Know It"
+title: "OPINION: Luxury Rezoning Will Displace Flushing Residents, and Our Politicians Know It"
 date: 2020-09-09T20:29:16.514Z
 description: By  Fiona Zhao and Joseph J. Jung